Easy Community Helpers Activity Cards (Free Printables)

 community helpers activity for kids with free printable

-I bet you’ve never heard of craft flashcards…Of course you haven’t…because I totally made it up 🙂 As a pediatric Occupational Therapist, I’ve witnessed kids struggle to complete multi-step activities.
-So, I came up with this brilliant (if I do say myself) way to break down crafts into bite-sized pieces in the form of flashcards.
+I’ve witnessed kids struggle to complete multi-step activities.
+So, I came up with this brilliant craft page(if I do say myself) way to break down crafts into bite-sized pieces with easy tutorials.

-They are especially perfect for those kiddos who have limited attention spans.
+These are especially perfect for those kiddos who have limited attention spans.

-Crafts are such a great developmental tool for kids (improves motor planning, attention span, executive functioning, fine motor skills, language development and more), and using flashcards makes planning crafts for your kids to enjoy even easier.
+Crafts are such a great developmental tool for kids (improves motor planning, attention span, executive functioning, fine motor skills, language development and more), and using our in the bag system makes planning crafts for your kids to enjoy even easier.

-Just print out a few of your favorites onto cardstock, cut them into the cards with a hole in the corner and place them on a keyring that you can connect to your craft supply bag (which you can fill using our master list of supplies that we stick to for every single one of the projects in the flashcard collection).
+Just print out a few of your favorites crafts, get your craft supply bag (which you can fill using our master list of supplies that we stick to for every single one of the projects in the flashcard collection).
 It’s so simple.

 And the best part is that there’s not a screen in sight.
 Technology is such a great thing, but it’s also nice to take a break from it once in awhile and let the brain explore in other ways.
-Click the image to learn more about our collection of 100 Craft Flashcards for Kids.

 Who are Community Helpers?